-Countering the power wielded by the top 0.1 percent will require ambitious policy changes across a range of issues.
+Providing countervailing power to that wielded by households with multi-million dollar incomes will require ambitious policy changes across a range of issues.
 Steeply progressive taxes have recently been proposed by a number of policymakers and economists as key ingredients in the overall policy portfolio meant to restrain the power of the super-rich.
-One idea that has not yet gotten the attention it deserves in this discussion is a surtax on the incomes of the top 0.1 percent.
+One idea that has not yet gotten the attention it deserves in this discussion is a surtax on very high incomes.
 A surtax has a number of advantages as a tool for checking the power of the rich.
-First, it’s laser-targeted on their incomes, phasing in only at the threshold of the top 0.1 percent.
+First, it’s laser-targeted, and can be phased in only at the $2 million threshold.
 Second, it does not provide preferential treatment for wealth-based incomes relative to work-based incomes—it applies to every dollar of any kind over the income threshold.
-Third, this neutrality across types of incomes means that in the long run it would be hard to avoid or evade.
+Third, this neutrality of the surtax across types of incomes means that in the long-run it would be hard to avoid or evade.

-Proposal: A 10 percent surtax on the top 0.1 percent
+Proposal: A 10 percent surtax on incomes over $2 million

-We propose a 10 percent surtax on all income over the top 0.1 percent threshold.
+We propose a 10 percent surtax on all income over $2 million.
 For simplicity, the income threshold should be defined by a taxpayer’s adjusted gross income (AGI).
-In the last year of IRS data available (2016), this top 0.1 percent threshold was $2.3 million.
-The surtax would apply to all income above AGI, including dividends and realized capital gains.
+In the last year of IRS data available (2016), $2 million came in just below the threshold for the top 0.1 percent of $2.3 million.4 The surtax would apply to all income above AGI, including dividends and realized capital gains.

-How much revenue might a 10 percent surtax on the top 0.1 percent raise?
+How much revenue might a 10 percent surtax on income over $2 million raise?

-Our preliminary estimate is that such a surtax would raise roughly $75 billion in its first year of implementation and roughly $800 billion in its first decade.
+Our preliminary estimate is that such a surtax would raise roughly $75 billion if implemented in 2020 and would raise $850 billion in its first decade.
 The methodology for this estimate is fairly straightforward.
-First, we estimate how much total AGI is recorded by the top 0.1 percent.4 In 2019, we estimate that as roughly $1.17 trillion.
-Second, we estimate how much of the income of the top 0.1 percent of households would be exempt from the surtax by falling under the threshold, which is simply the number of tax filers in the top 0.1 percent multiplied by the tax’s threshold.
-With roughly 150,000 filers in the top 0.1 percent estimated for 2019, this implies that about $450 billion exempt from the tax, making the overall base roughly $720 billion.
-Third, we multiply this base by 10 percent to get $72 billion raised in its first year.
-In later years, we let the number of tax filers and their AGI rise at rates that have characterized the past ten years and making similar calculations for each of those years.
-Over the next decade this implies revenue of roughly $800 billion.
+First, we estimate how much total AGI is recorded by households earning above $2 million.5 In 2020, we estimate that as roughly $1.08 trillion.
+Second, we estimate how much of the income of affected households would be exempt from the surtax by falling under the threshold, which is simply the number of tax filers in the top 0.1 percent multiplied by the tax’s threshold of $2 million.
+With roughly 157,000 filers estimated to have incomes over $2 million in 2020, this implies that about $320 billion exempt from the tax, making the overall base a bit over $750 billion.
+Third, we multiply this base by 10 percent to get $76 billion raised in its first year.
+In later years, we let the number of tax filers and their AGI rise at rates that have characterized the past twenty years and make similar calculations for each of those years.6 Over the next decade this implies revenue of roughly $850 billion.

 1. Data on top 1 and top 0.1 percent income shares can be found in the online data on distributional national accounts maintained by Gabriel Zucman, based on work done by Zucman and co-authors Thomas Piketty and Emmanuel Saez.